MarkTension/portfolio_react_spruce/src/markdowns/03_firefly-synchronizer-chaotic-system-max4live-device.md

 **Making it work in MaxMSP**

 Max MSP is quite an interesting visual programming language.
 It can look a bit clunky if you're used to coding, especially when you encounter patches made by me.
 But it actually works quite well.
+(I later collected what I learned about keeping these patches sane in [MaxMSP learnings](/blog/maxmsp-learnings).)

 <p align="center">
 <img width= "40%" src="/images/blogHeaders/maxmsp_hell.webp" alt="ld image">